ReinUsesLisp/sirit/README.md

 * Emit SPIR-V opcodes
 * Add capabilities automatically

-What it will try to do in the future:
-* Optimize code

 What does not do for you:
 * Avoid ID duplicates (emitting the same instruction twice)
 * Dump code to disk